As I prepared, I learned more about Balaam.

 And [freely] drink, asses and hyenas!"

-So, turning to the Oracles of Balaam in Numbers 22-24, we have Balak King of Moab worried about the ways this immigrant force the Israelies have plowed through neighboring territories.
-Following protocol, he hires Balaam the seer to curse them.
+Balak, King of Moab is worried about the immigrant force of Israelies plowing through neighboring territories.
+Following protocol, he hires the seer Balaam to curse them.
 Balaam tells him he will consult El about this, so he dreams and El or YHWH tells him he can't curse the Israelites because they are blessed.
 Balaam says he can only do what El prescribes, so he can't curse the Israelites.
 Balak, increasingly agitated, thinks Balaam is bargaining for a higher divination fee.
 So he sends messengers a second time with more gifts.
 Balaam goes back to dreaming.
 He receives the same answer (no), but then El permits him to meet Balak if he repeats what El tells him to say.
-It is structured like this:

 Hackett, J.A., Balaam, Anchor Bible Dictionary, New York: Doubleday, 1992, 569-572.